KIT-CMS/CMSSWWithCrab/production_examples/testing_nanoaod_producion_18-10-2024.md

-# NanoAOD production campaign to test the tool
+# NanoAOD production campaign to test the tool (use-case boosted htt 2018)

 ## Used configuration and setup: